Enjoy a wine tour to Nemea and Nafplion joining our cruise tours from Piraeus (Athens) port

 It is one of the most tasteful varieties and provides the opportunity to create a wide range of wines: some of the most known ones are the V.Q.P.R.D.
 Nemea wines, along with a rosé, and some full-flavored aged red wines.

 Some of the other known varieties produced in the Nemea Wineries are Plagion, Argous, Pterotou, Peloponnesian, Corinthian, Plagion of Mountainous Corinthia, Klimenti, and Iliou.
 These are red wines that are mostly known due to their strong aroma and fruity flavor.

 After the visit to the winery and the wine tasting, we will be driving towards Nafplion, the picturesque town in Argolis that was the first capital city of Greece.

 Nafplion is a wonderful small town, known for its narrow cobblestone streets with the numerous little shops that provide you with either local food and wine products or with amazing hand made objects and artifacts.

 Nafplion is also known due to its Fortress, the imposing Palamidi, which stands above the city.
 You can reach the fortress by car, or if you are up to some adventure you can climb the 999 stairs that lead to it!
-And when you are up there, you can admire the breathtaking views to the entire bay and the city of Nafplion and Argos.
+And when you are up there, you can admire the breathtaking views of the entire bay and the city of Nafplion and Argos.